-Building on Goldman’s definition I will first try to show that ‘ways of peace’ is a ‘value concept’, that reflects the judgement of R. Jehuda the Prince and his coterie (that edited the corpus of ‘ways of peace’ Takkanot in the Mishnah).
-As such, ‘ways of peace’ was brought to the act of judgement and diverted from the path of narrow logic, which ostensibly reflects the proper path of adjudication, to other halakhic results.
+Building on Goldman’s definition, I will first try to show that "ways of peace" is a "value concept" that reflects the judgements of R. Yehudah ha-Nasi and his coterie (who edited the corpus of "ways of peace" takanot in the Mishnah).
+As such, "ways of peace" was brought to the act of judgement and diverted from the path of narrow logic, which ostensibly reflects the proper means of deliberation, to other halakhic results.
 As I will demonstrate, diverting the path of judgement from one halakhic result to another is sometimes apparent from the Mishnah itself, and at times from alternate suggestions found in the Talmuds.
-Although, even if one treats Takkanot ‘ways of peace’ as based on meta-halakhic principles there is still room to ask additional questions regarding the place of these principles within the halakhic system.
-One question touches on the essence of the meta-halakhot principle: If this principle, as a value judgement stands as an ‘absolute value’ reflecting a correct situation (ethical or social), in the halakhic system?
+However, even if one treats "ways of peace" takanot as based on meta-halakhic principles, there is still room to ask additional questions regarding the place of these principles within the halakhic system.
+One question touches on the essence of the meta-halakhic principle: Does this principle, as a value judgement, stand as an "absolute value" reflecting a correct situation (ethical or social), in the halakhic system?

-Perhaps the opposite is true: the meta-halakhic principle as “ways of peace” was considered the best among a number of bad solutions to a complex social reality in which people were at times motivated by emotions and impulses and not by rational considerations.
+Perhaps the opposite is true: the meta-halakhic principle of "ways of peace" was considered the best available solution to a complex social reality in which people were, at times, motivated by emotions and impulses and not by rational considerations.
 Alternatively, occasionally they were guided by concepts of normative interpretations that did not fit with those of the sages themselves.
-As such, these regulations should be treated as “beyond the strict letter of the law” and not as true Halakha.
-Therefore, it was thought that their employment should be restricted and minimized as much as possible.
+As such, these regulations should be treated as "beyond the strict letter of the law" and not as true halakhah.
+Therefore, it was thought that their use should be restricted and minimized as much as possible.

-Another question is if decisions based on a meta-halakhic principle was more significant to later decisors than ‘regular’ decisions (in keeping with the logical relevance of the taqqana)?
-In other words – if a decision based on a meta-halakhic principle born of a specific historical social and cultural connection was considered binding also by decisors operating in a different historical milieu?
+Another question is: Were decisions based on a meta-halakhic principle more significant to later authorities than "regular" decisions (in keeping with the logical relevance of the takanah)?
+In other words, was a decision based on a meta-halakhic principle born of a specific historical social and cultural context considered binding also by authorities operating in a different historical milieu?

-In the following sections I will present examples that illustrate the above questions, whilst trying to point out the key approaches toward judgements that appear ‘meta-Halakhic” among the Sages themselves and adjudicators of later periods.
-From the examples brought here one can, to my thinking, point to two principal approaches toward it by the Sages and the poskim (decisors, arbiters) in tow .
-One approach sees the common life in a community framework –inevitability alongside various 'others' – along with its assorted challenges (emotional or ideological) as not necessarily a bad thing.
-On the contrary, this approach held that it was correct to perceive different Halakhot that were decided in regard to decisive issues as suitable to be justified by the meta-halakhic principle of the welfare of the society, and not by some specific subject.
-On the other hand, we will see a different approach towards ‘ways of peace’.
-Those holding to this approach believe that the meta-Halakhot ‘ways of peace’ should be limited.
-The adherents to the other approach do not necessarily reject ‘ways of peace’ as a fitting moral value which a society rightfully aspires to.
-This notwithstanding, it is doubtful if they saw a justification for a meta-halakhic level in the halakhic structure.
-In other words, to their thinking a meta-halakhic principle, if indeed had a role in the Halakhic system, should be limited to the area of the Halakhic theoretical discourse but not for the adjudication which is direct the practice life.
+In the remainder of this article, I will present examples that illuminate the above questions, while at the same time attempting to elucidate the key approaches taken by the sages and poskim (rabbinic authorities) of later periods towards seemingly "meta-halakhic" judgements.
+From the examples offered here, one can, to my thinking, point to two principal approaches: One approach sees everyday life in a community framework — inevitability alongside various "others" — and its assorted emotional or ideological challenges as not necessarily negative.
+On the contrary, this approach holds that it is correct to consider different halakhot that were decided in regard to decisive issues as justifiable by the meta-halakhic principle of the good of society as a whole, and not by some specific subject.
+The second approach contends that there should only be limited use of meta-halakhic "ways of peace" reasoning.
+Its adherents do not necessarily reject "ways of peace" as a fitting moral value to which society should aspire.
+Nevertheless, it is doubtful that they saw a justification for a meta-halakhic level in the halakhic structure.
+In other words, to their thinking a meta-halakhic principle, if indeed it has any role to play in the halakhic system, should be limited to theoretical discourse and not applied to practical decision making.

-The context of the lemma “in the interests of peace” in the Mishnah
+The context of the phrase "in the interests of peace" in the Mishnah